 Being a teenager can be tough.
-You need money for entertainment, clothes you love, and activities – so many activities.
+You need money for entertainment, clothes you love, and activities - so many activities.
 You may have even been thinking about saving for a car or college.
-But making the money you need is easier said than done, right?
+But knowing how to make money as a teen is easier said than done, right?

 Not so fast.

 With the right mindset and action steps, it's possible to make a lot of money as a teenager.
 In fact, there are teenagers just like you out there today who are raking it in.
 They are setting themselves up for a financially secure future—plus, they are taking care of the wants and needs they have right now.